-An experienced environmental lawyer with involvement across energy and infrastructure, mining and metals, and climate change, Tyson brings strategic acumen, skillful advocacy and technical insight to his work advising clients on the environmental, health and safety aspects of their most complex matters.
+An experienced environmental and climate change lawyer with deep involvement in the energy, infrastructure and mining sectors, Tyson brings strategic acumen, skillful advocacy and technical insight to his work advising clients on their most complex matters.

-Tyson is a leader in the energy transition, having provided critical guidance on many of North America’s most high-profile energy projects.
-He has advised clients on the development, permitting and financing of more than 50 wind, solar, gas, hydro and energy storage projects, together representing over 7,000 MW in installed capacity.
-He also advises on major transmission and distribution projects, including electricity transmission lines and natural gas pipelines, and some of the world’s largest Carbon Capture, Storage and Utilization (CCUS) projects.
+Tyson leads the firm's Climate Change Practice, providing critical guidance to clients as they navigate the energy transition.
+He has advised on many of North America’s most high-profile energy projects, including on the development, permitting and financing of more than 50 wind, solar, gas, hydro and energy storage projects, together representing over 7,000 MW in installed capacity, as well as on significant electricity and gas transmission projects.
+He also advises on major carbon management projects, including innovative carbon dioxide removal projects and some of the world’s largest carbon capture and sequestration projects.
 Tyson gives strategic advice in navigating complex and often challenging environmental assessment and permitting processes, as well as on negotiations with regulatory agencies, Indigenous communities, local municipalities and other stakeholders.

 In the mining and metals sector, Tyson acts for companies acquiring, financing, developing and operating major uranium, potash, coal and precious metals operations across the country.
 He regularly advises these clients on stakeholder relations and permitting, compliance and enforcement matters, including investigations and prosecutions under provincial and federal environmental laws.
 He has also worked with national and provincial industry associations on strategies to address environmental risks and seize climate change-related opportunities.

-Tyson advises clients in many other sectors, including pulp and paper, water treatment, communications, iron and steel, chemicals and manufacturing.
+Tyson advises clients in many other sectors, including pulp and paper, water treatment, communications, iron and steel, chemicals, and manufacturing.
 He provides advice on the full range of issues in the environmental and energy-regulatory fields, including environmental assessments, project permitting, contaminated sites remediation, endangered species protection, spills response and reporting and the inspection, investigation and defence of environmental offences.
-He also regularly advises on high-stakes, reputationally sensitive ESG issues for major financial institutions, investors and asset managers.

 2018 | Guide to the World’s Leading Energy and Environment Lawyers |